Rt Hon David Davis MP

 David was Shadow Home Secretary from 2003 until he announced his resignation in 2008, forcing a by-election to raise awareness of New Labour’s relentless erosion of civil liberties.

-In 2010 David chaired The Future of Banking Commission which investigated the causes of the recent banking crisis.
+In 2010 David chaired The Future of Banking Commission which investigated the causes of the 2008 banking crisis.
 Funded by the consumer organisation Which?, many of the Commission’s recommendations were subsequently adopted by the Government’s Independent Commission on Banking.

 David is one of the best known politicians in Britain and frequently appears locally and nationally on television and in the press.